Updated: Aug 19

 Micah 4:2 - And many nations shall come and say, “Come, and let us go up to the mountain of יהוה, to the House of the Elohim of Ya‛aqoḇ, and let Him teach us His ways, and let us walk in His paths.
 For out of Tsiyon comes forth the Torah, and the word of יהוה from Yerushalayim."
 In this scripture we see more evidence of a mountain and a "House of Elohim of Jacob".

-Furthermore, Jewish tradition states that when Rebekah felt the twins struggling in her womb that she went to Mount Moriah to see Seth (Melchizedek) for guidance.
+Furthermore, Jewish literature states that when Rebekah felt struggling in her womb that she went to Mount Moriah to see Shem (Melchizedek) for guidance.
 Jacob would have been well aware of this sacred place.

 John 1:51 – And He said to him, “Truly, truly, I say to you, from now on you shall see the heaven opened, and the messengers of Elohim ascending and descending upon the Son of Adam.
 (TS2009)